Airlangga Sutjipto

-Airlangga Sutjipto (born 22 November 1985), simply known as Ronggo is an Indonesian professional footballer who plays as a forward.
+Airlangga "Ronggo" Sutjipto (also spelled Sucipto, born 22 November 1985) is an Indonesian former footballer who plays as a forward.
 He played for the Indonesia national football team at the 2007 Southeast Asian Games in Thailand.

 Club career

-Deltras Sidoarjo
+Deltras and Persib

-He started his professional career at Deltras Sidoarjo.
+Airlangga started his professional career at Deltras Sidoarjo.

-Persib Bandung

 In the 2008/2009 season, Persib recruited him from Deltras.
-He made his debut when Persib played a match away to Persiwa Wamena.
+He made his debut in an away match against Persiwa Wamena.
 He scored his first goal against Bontang FC in Bontang.

 Semen Padang

 On 2014 season, Airlangga joined Semen Padang.
 Where he scored his first goal against PS Barito Putera.

 Mitra Kukar

 In the 2015 Indonesia President's Cup, the club lend Airlangga with his colleague Eka Ramdani, Abdul Gamal, Hendra Bayauw, and Saepulloh Maulana to Mitra Kukar. with Mitra Kukar, he helped his club to 4th place in the tournament after the President's Cup in a match against Arema in a loss 2-0.